jxtngx/vision-lab/docs-src/docs/VisionPod Source/core.PodModule.md

 ```

-returns a prediction from the trained model
+returns predicted logits from the trained model

 ----